European, U.S. regulators tell banks to prepare for Russian cyberattack threat | Technology

 The Kremlin has also repeatedly denied the Russian state has anything to do with hacking around the world and said it is ready to cooperate with the United States and others to crack down on cyber crime.
 Nonetheless, regulators in Europe are on high alert.

 Britain's National Cyber Security Centre warned large organisations to bolster their cyber security resilience amid the deepening tensions over Ukraine.
-On Tuesday, Mark Branson, the head of German supervisor BaFin, told an online conference that cyberwarfare was interconnected with geopolitics and security.

-The White House has also blamed Russia for the devastating 'NotPetya' cyber-attack in 2017, when a virus crippled parts of Ukraine's infrastructure, taking down thousands of computers in dozens of countries.
-The vulnerability was underscored again last year, when one of the globe's largest-yet hacking campaigns used a U.S. tech company as a springboard to compromise a raft of U.S. government agencies, an attack the White House blamed on Russia's foreign intelligence services.

-The attack breached software made by SolarWinds Corp, giving hackers access to thousands of companies using its products, rippling through Europe, where Denmark's central bank said that the country's "financial infrastructure" had been hit.
+Britain's Financial Conduct Authority said it was contacting financial firms to draw their attention to the NCSC's warning.

+A spokesperson for SolarWinds said fewer than 100 customers were ultimately hacked.
 Some, however, believe the Ukraine crisis has been blown out of proportion.
-Ukrainian President Volodymyr Zelenskiy accused Washington and the media of fuelling panic.
+Ukrainian President Volodymyr Zelenskiy https://www.reuters.com/world/europe/ukraine-looking-actions-not-words-putin-zelenskiy-says-2022-02-08 accused Washington and media of fuelling panic.
+(Writing By John O'Donnell; additional reporting by Pete Schroeder in Washington, Tom Sims in Frankfurt and Stine Jacobsen in Copenhagen; Editing by Nick Zieminski, Kirsten Donovan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)